mlde/mlde/DEVELOPMENT.md

 - Avoid scattered documentation

-## Use text-based configuration files
+## Use plain-text configuration files

 - only human-readable and plain-text configuration files
 - the plain-text configuriation files are decisive